stevenorum/pyropossum/README.md

 (The commands won't do anything until your receiver-host is set up, obviously.)

 ### How to set up the receiver host for use with pyropossum:
-1a.
-If you're using a Raspberry Pi, you can use [PiBakery](http://www.pibakery.org) and [the included recipe](pibakery-recipe.xml) to perform a lot of the setup.
+1. If you're using a Raspberry Pi, you can use [PiBakery](http://www.pibakery.org) and [the included recipe](pibakery-recipe.xml) to perform a lot of the setup.
 (You'll need to edit it to include your passwords, wifi info, and that sort of thing.)

-1b.
-If you don't want to use PiBakery, you can instead install this from the [receiver-install.sh](install/receiver-install.sh) script.
+2. If you don't want to use PiBakery, you can instead install this from the [receiver-install.sh](install/receiver-install.sh) script.
 It has dependencies on python3 and pip3.
 Everything after that it should install for you.

+3. Connect the relays for your devices to digital output pins and update the pin map in pyro-daemon to have your mapping.

+4. In order to make sure the relays trigger, I'm using the output pins as base controllers for a transistor, which acts a switch to connect or disconnect the relay to the 5V output.
+Normal RPi pins are only designed to output between 3mA (if all are in use) and 16mA (if only one is in use) (source for this is some random forum post; I can't verify that it's 100% correct).
+In my limited testing this wasn't necessary, and the pins themselves were enough to trigger the relays, but overkill is underrated.

-2. Put the ReceiverUser creds into the file /var/.awscredentials on the receiver host
+5. Put the ReceiverUser creds into the file /var/.awscredentials on the receiver host
 ```
 [pyropossum-receive]
 aws_access_key_id=AKIAXXXXXXXXXXXXXXXX
 aws_secret_access_key=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```
-3. Put the following information into the file /etc/pyropossum/config.json:
+6. Put the following information into the file /etc/pyropossum/config.json ([here's my config as an example](config/receive-config.json)):
 ```
 {
     "receive-profile":"<the name in brackets in the credentials file>",